-When exercising it is very important to listen to the signals that your body sends about what is happening.
+When exercising, it is very important to listen to the signals that your body sends about what is happening.
 These signals will tell you if you are pushing yourself hard enough or if you are holding back.
-Unfortunately interpreting these signals can be difficult, especially if you are new to exercise.
+Unfortunately, interpreting these signals can be difficult, especially if you are new to exercise.

 Level three, the top and most intense level, is an area where few exercisers have even been let alone get to during their regular training routine.
 This level is where your body actually stops functioning the way you want it to.
-Instead of touching on your anaerobic threshold (using up more oxygen then you can take in) this level puts you past your limits and staying at this level for longer than a few seconds at a time will cause your body to shut down and can potentially lead to injury.
-Though this is not a level that is functional for prolonged activity it can be used in certain training styles for very small amounts of time to effectively improve your maximum functioning levels.
+Instead of touching on your anaerobic threshold (using up more oxygen then you can take in), this level puts you past your limits and staying at this level for longer than a few seconds at a time will cause your body to shut down and potentially can lead to injury.
+Though this is not a level that is functional for prolonged activity, it can be used in certain training styles for very small amounts of time to effectively improve your maximum functioning levels.

-Use this guide in order to learn to listen to your body so that you safely push yourself during your workouts.
+So, use this guide in order to learn to listen to your body so that you safely push yourself during your workouts.
 It's a bit of an art form and it takes some trial and error, but it's very useful once you learn to understand and respect your body's signals.